Wondering what to do in Europe this August?

 Copenhagen, Denmark is known for many things, like being the home of Hans Christian Andersen, but it is also known for Tivoli Gardens.
 The most visited theme park in Scandinavia and the second-oldest operating amusement park in the world, Tivoli Gardens is supposedly where Walt Disney got the idea for Disneyland.
-There’s more to it then roller coasters and spun sugar, there are ballet performances, stretches of tulips, Chinese pagodas, and peacocks casually strolling down the sidewalks.
+There’s more to it then roller coasters and spun sugar.
+For instance, there are ballet performances, stretches of tulips, Chinese pagodas, and peacocks casually strolling down the sidewalks.

 Grand Bazaar in Istanbul

 Istanbul, Turkey has a shopping mall unlike any other.
 The Grand Bazaar is one of the oldest and largest markets in the world, with construction dating back to the 1400s.
 Featuring more than 5,000 stalls offering just about everything you could imagine including jewelry, textiles, ceramics, carpets, old coins, leather goods, lanterns, tea handbags, watches, and shoes.
 Check out the Grand Bazaar, for a shopping experience unlike any other, check